Data-Advantage/vibestack/example/storyd/product-requirements.md

 **SaaS (Software as a Service)**: Software licensing and delivery model in which software is centrally hosted and licensed on a subscription basis.

-**SOC 2**: System and Organization Controls 2 - compliance standard for managing customer data.
+**shadcn/ui**: Component library built on Radix UI and Tailwind CSS for building web interfaces.

-**Stripe**: Payment processing platform used for handling credit card payments and subscriptions.
+**Stripe**: Payment processing platform used for handling credit card payments.

+**Structured Output**: Data returned from an API in a consistent, predictable format (typically JSON).

 **Supabase**: Open-source Firebase alternative providing authentication, database, and storage services.

+**Tailwind CSS**: Utility-first CSS framework used for designing web interfaces.

 **Template**: Pre-designed presentation structure that follows specific business storytelling frameworks.

-**v0**: Vercel's UI component library for building web interfaces.
+**Upstage**: AI company providing models specialized in document parsing and understanding.

+**Vercel**: Cloud platform for hosting web applications, providing serverless functions and edge computing.

 **Webhook**: HTTP callback that occurs when something happens; a way for an app to provide other applications with real-time information.